pinot-contrib/pinot-docs/basics/concepts/segment-threshold.md

 ---
-description: In this Apache Pinot concepts guide, we'll learn how segment threshold works.
+description: Learn how segment thresholds work in Pinot.
 ---

 # Segment Threshold